 Hosted IP-PBX System

 This is the hosted solution for the VoIP PBX and uses the same flexibility as the IP PBX.
-The only difference is that, in this case, the software comes as a subscription to a host company instead of owning it.
+The only difference is that, in this case, the software comes with a subscription to a hosting company instead of owning it.

 Hosted IP PBX has the same features as the IP PBX but has lower set-up and maintenance fees.
 In the UK, the prices for the basic hosted IP PBX start from £6.99 per month.